 Loosen six screws securing the heat sink assembly.

-Disconnect fan cable from the motherboard.
+Disconnect the fan cable from the motherboard.

 Remove the heat sink assembly and blow off dust using compressed air.

-If you find this article useful, please consider making a donation to the author.
+If you appreciate my work and find this information useful, please support this site.
 Thank you!

 slightly offtopic.. but you were always so generous providing answers to people’s questions in the comments that i figured i’d try.